A 3 Step Guide To A Great Car Ride Home

 When children see you care for their feelings, and you give them the opportunity to express themselves, it shows them how much you truly care, and are there for them as a true support system in their life both as an athlete, and an individual in this world.

-Hint #2: Communicate WITH your Child, Rather than TO Him
+Hint #2: Communicate WITH your Child, Rather than TO Them

 Being an athlete you put a tremendous amount of pressure on yourself to succeed.
 In the game of baseball, you see as each player goes through an emotional rollercoaster throughout each game based on the different outcomes and circumstances that come within a baseball game.